shaynair/CryptoWealth/README.md

 ### Git Respository Best Practices

-_(Note: These may not be the best practices overall, but are necessary due to [contribution graphs](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/))_
+_(Note: These are necessary due to quirks of [contribution graphs](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/))_

 * Always work in your own fork of the repository.